 - “Sure thing!
 What information will be useful to you?”

 - “Sure thing!
 Out of curiosity, do you want more information just for learning purposes and to have it on file, or do you want to seriously evaluate using a solution like ours?”

 - “If I send you this information and you read through it, what’s the likelihood that you will want to reconnect to talk about our solution?”

 - “Is there someone else on your team I should be connecting with who would make decisions about our solution?”

 Objection 8.
 “I will need to sell this internally to others.”

 It’s a great sign when your prospect clearly communicates with you about the process.
-However, you don’t typically want your prospect to sell your solution in to others on their own since this can sometimes lead to misalignment or things getting lost in translation, especially if your offering is complex.
+However, you don’t typically want your prospect to sell your solution to others on their own, because this can sometimes lead to misalignment or things getting lost in translation, especially if your offering is complex.

-To handle this objection, it’s critical that you get the prospect bought in on working as a team so that you can set them up for success.
-So first, explain why they need to work with you to sell it internally and how you can do most of the heavy lifting for them and they can continue to own the relationships internally.
-Once you have them convinced they need your help, find out more on who and what they need help with.
+To handle this objection, it’s critical that you get the prospect on board with working with you as a team so that you can set them up for success.
+So, first, explain why they need to work with you to sell it internally and how you can do most of the heavy lifting for them while they continue to own the relationships internally.
+Once you have them convinced they need your help, find out more about who and what they need help with.

 Questions to Ask:

 - “Can I help you make the case during an alignment call?”